peter-evans/create-pull-request/README.md

 How the action behaves:

-- If there are changes (i.e. a diff exists with the checked out base branch), the changes will be pushed to a new `branch` and a pull request created.
+- If there are changes (i.e. a diff exists with the checked-out base branch), the changes will be pushed to a new `branch` and a pull request created.
-- If there are no changes (i.e. no diff exists with the checked out base branch), no pull request will be created and the action exits silently.
+- If there are no changes (i.e. no diff exists with the checked-out base branch), no pull request will be created and the action exits silently.
 - If a pull request already exists and there are no further changes (i.e. no diff with the current pull request branch) then the action exits silently.
 - If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the base and pull request branch), the pull request is automatically closed and the branch deleted.